Jayson Gaddis: Founder of The Relationship School

 41:16.80 – Jayson Gaddis

 We think that’s going to win out over big tech.
-Um that our kids always have the nourishment that 1 feels and gets from being seen by your parents and feeling safe at home emotionally physically and feeling like we’re their biggest champions and um.
+That our kids always have the nourishment that one feels and gets from being seen by your parents and feeling safe at home emotionally, physically and feeling like we’re their biggest champions and there’s such a sweet solid foundation here that in some ways, I’m not afraid to lose my kids to teach because they have, and I’m seeing that with my son like now that he’s in a public high school and he has 2 computers.

-There’s such a sweet solid foundation here that in some ways I’m not afraid to lose my kids to teach because they have and I’m seeing that with my son like now that he’s in a public high school and he has 2 Computers.
 He’s got a public school Computer.
 He’s got his school or his home computer.
-Um, he’s got a phone Now.
-He Sees what.
-Kids are out in the real world because we’re in the Bubble.
-Ah and he’s kind of like holy shit and he knows, feels and sees and talks about it very openly with us about what it’s like at high school and how much Um, he’s so grateful for what he’s gotten at home and that he has a home that is like ours.
-Um.
+He’s got a phone now.
+He sees what kids are out in the real world because we’re in the bubble.
+And he’s kind of like holy shit and he knows, feels and sees and talks about it very openly with us about what it’s like at high school and he’s so grateful for what he’s gotten at home and that he has a home that is like ours.

 42:13.67 – Brian David Crane